Hdz2001/COMP3380/README.md

 Instructions to run the project:
-1. Run the Project.sql in uranium server to populate the database with datas.
+1. Login to uranium and run the Project.sql in the server to populate the database with datas.
-* This step can be optional as the data is already populated in the student's uranium server and the config file is also included with username and password.
+2. Edit the auth.cfg with your username and password that you used to login to uranium.
 3. Enter "make" in the command prompt to build the program.
 4. Enter "make run" after to run the program.
 * make clean is also included to clean up everything.